 Mankato, MN 56001

-A minimum grade point average of 2.75 on a 4.0 scale in your current undergraduate study.
+Generally a minimum grade point average of 2.75 on a 4.0 scale in your current undergraduate study; Please do not confuse this with your admission requirements to your program.
+The admission criteria for your program is determined by the department in which your program is housed.
+Please contact your program advisor for questions.
 However we encourage stronger GPAs to make you highly competitive in your job applications.
 Coursework in professional education requires a grade of "C" or better.

 Grades are required in all professional education coursework except courses that are offered on a P/N basis only.

 Admission to major is granted by the academic department in which the student proposes to major.

 The MTLE is a new series of three licensure exams you will need to pass before getting your teaching license.
 The College of Education has been working to develop and/or obtain study guides and information on the Minnesota Teacher Licensure Exam (MTLE).
 We have located study guides from other states that offer a similar exam to the MTLE.
 However, please understand that this a starting point and there will be some differences between their exam and the MTLE.
 The information has been placed on the following website: http://ed.mnsu.edu/advising/mtle.html.
 On the site you’ll find testing strategies and preparing for the MTLE.

 For additional information on preparing or remediation for the MTLE please visit the Minnesota Teacher Licensure Examinations (MTLEs) Library Guide at: http://libguides.mnsu.edu/mtle

 Other licensure tests are generally completed the semester prior to student teaching.
 You will have a licensure test in your Content Area as well as in Pedagogy.

 You will work with your content area faculty advisor to help you determine the types of content course work needed for licensure.

 Most of your courses will meet face-to-face but will also have an online component.
 There is an in-class field experience each semester.